Despite the on-going COVID-19 situation, an increasing number of foreign nationals are being allowed back to Thailand.

 What Other Requirements Are There to Enter?

-In addition to the insurance cover, you will need to provide your local Thai embassy with a Fit to Fly Health Certificate and a negative RT-PCR swab test valid within 72 hours of the flight.
+In addition to the insurance cover, you will need to provide a Fit to Fly Health Certificate upon entry, and a negative RT-PCR swab test, both valid within 72 hours of your flight.

 A Final Word